Medicare FAQs

 No. You are not required to notify your patients.

-You will know of the outcome of the audit before you owe money to the Department of Health.
-If you disagree with the outcome you can submit an application to review the decision.
+You will know of the outcome of the audit before you are advised if you owe money to the Department of Health, Disability and Ageing.
+If you disagree with the outcome, you can submit an application to review the decision.

 If you do not provide the documents relating to the claims being audited you may be subject to a civil penalty, which is similar to a fine.

-You can find more information about Medicare audits on the Department of Health website.
+You can find more information about Medicare audits on the Department of Health, Disability and Ageing website.

 The Practitioner Review Program (PRP) monitors Medicare data to identify and examine variations that may indicate you have engaged in inappropriate practice.
 The variations examined are those that demonstrate you are practising in a way that is statistically and significantly different from your peers.

-The Department of Health considers Medicare data, which are made up of the claims you make to Medicare and PBS prescribing data.
+The Department of Health, Disability and Ageing considers Medicare data, which is made up of the claims you make to Medicare and PBS prescribing data.

 The meaning of inappropriate practice is found in legislation: Health Insurance Act 1973, section 82.